Kotlin Generic Variance Modifiers

 Based on its definition, such a function can accept a function of type (Int)->Any

-, but it would also work with: (Int)->Number
+, but it would work with (Int)->Number

 , (Number)->Any